5S-OMAR-SWEIDAN/STM32-UART-Communication/README.md

 ### Polling Method:

 The simplest but least efficient method for UART.
-Polling blocks the CPU until the UART is finished recieving or transmitting data.
+Polling blocks the CPU until the UART is finished receiving or transmitting data.

 Polling method code:
 ```c